 Her name is Amy Riches and she’s highly motivated to progress.
 Let me share with you the 2 recommendations I gave to her.

 Amy’s story and testimonial about Sketch like the Pros course.
-(Registration for 2016 reopen this October.
-To know more about the course, CLICK HERE to have all the details and register !
-(Offer expires on the 25th October 2016)
+(Registration for 2018 reopen this APRIL.)

 1- Start drawing with a box.

 It’s essential to start drawing with a certain order.
 Never start drawing a camera with the button for example or any other detail.
 Start with the general shape: A camera being “rectangular”, drawing a slim box will be a good start.

 The box set up the proportion of the camera and the perspective scene in no time.
 As soon as you have your box, you can make subdivision to add in the elements (screen, buttons, plug, screws…).
 Try to spot in the picture Amy’s construction lines (box, contour lines, subdivisions made with light pen pressure).

 Just after receiving my feedbacks, Amy applied them immediately – so I could see her improved sketches the day after: